-Millions of Americans celebrate "Mother's Day."
-This practice dates back to May 9, 1914 when "President Woodrow Wilson signed a joint resolution of Congress recommending that Congress and the executive departments of the Government observe Mother's Day" (World book Encyclopedia, Vol. 13).
+On this day, May 9, 2021 millions of Americans will celebrate what has come to be known as "Mother's day."
+This practice dates back to May 9, 1914 when "President Woodrow Wilson signed a joint resolution of Congress recommending that Congress and the executive departments of the government observe Mother's Day" (World Book Encyclopedia), vol.13).

-You will note, however that this article bears the title "Motherhood" - it is not entitled "Mother's Day."
+You will note, however, that this article bears the title "Motherhood" - it is not entitled "Mother's Day."
 Yes, I strongly believe real "mothers" should be honored.
-In fact, one of the Ten Commandments was worded thusly: "Honor your father and your mother that your days may be long upon the land which the Lord your God is giving you," Exodus 20:12.
-In the New Testament, to the saints at Ephesus, the apostle Paul wrote, saying: "Children, obey your parents in the Lord, for this is right.
-Honor your father and mother, which is the first commandment with promise," Ephesians 6:1,2.
-The same apostle wrote to Timothy, saying "Honor widows that are widows indeed," and one of the qualifications for a widow "indeed" is that she shall have "brought up children," I Timothy 5:3,10.
-Among other things, "widows indeed" are mothers, and they should be honored...
+In fact, one of the ten commands was worded thusly: "Honor your father and your mother, that your days may be long upon the land which the Lord your God is giving you" (Ex.
+20:12).
+In the New Testament, Paul wrote, saying, "Children obey your parents in the Lord, for this is right.
+Honor your father and mother, which is the first commandment with promise" (Eph.
+6:1-2).
+The same apostle wrote to Timothy, saying, "Honor widows that are widows indeed," and one of the qualifications for a widow "indeed" is that she shall have "brought up children" (I Tim.
+5:3,10).
+Among other things "widows indeed" are mothers, and they should be honored

-However, I have mixed emotions about setting aside a particular Sunday, and calling it "Mother's Day."
-On the one hand, "the Lord's Day," Revelation 1:10, is every first day of the week.
-As near and dear as good mothers are, biblically speaking, Sunday is still "the Lord's day."
-When we turn "the Lords Day" into another "day," we could inadvertently neglect to give the Lord the reverence and devotion He both deserves and demands.
-I have no objection to children honoring their mothers on this day, but I do object to making such an honor an annual event instead of a daily occurrence.
-Mindful, however, that mothers are generally remembered on "Mother's Day," and that such practice is on the minds of millions, I am taking the liberty of writing on "Motherhood" - not just "Mother's day."
-Motherhood was designed by God; Mother's Day was designed by men.
+However, I have mixed emotions about setting aside a particular Sunday and calling it "Mother's Day."
+On the one hand, today (May 9, 2021) is really "the Lord's day" (Rev. 1:10), as is every first day of the week.
+As near and dear as good mothers are, biblically speaking, this is still "the Lord's day."
+When we turn "the Lord's day" into another "day," we could inadvertently neglect to give the Lord the reverence and devotion He both deserves and demands.
+And on the other hand, the practice of giving due honor to mothers should be an every day occurrence, and not something done just one day a year.
+I have no objection to children honoring their mothers on this day, but I do object to making such "honor" an annual event instead of a daily occurrence.
+Mindful, however, that mothers are generally remembered on this day and that such practice is on the minds of millions, I am taking the liberty of writing on "Motherhood" - not just "Mother's Day."
+Motherhood was designed by God.
+"Mother's day" was designed by man.

-Mother" is a Bible word.
-It was first used in Genesis 3:20 which says that "Adam called his wife's name Eve; because she was the mother of all living."
-In fact, the word "Mother" is said to occur 226 times in the Bible.
-Deborah described herself as "a mother in Israel," Judges 5:7, an expression reflecting great honor.
-Yes, as each of us surely recognize, there is something magic in that word "mother," which stirs up the most tender affections in the human heart.
+"Mother" is a Bible word.
+It was first used in Gen. 3:20 which says that "Adam called his wife's name Eve; because she was the mother of all living."
+In fact, the word "mother" is said to occur 226 times in the Bible.
+Deborah described herself as "a mother in Israel" (Judges 5:7), an expression reflecting great honor.
+Yes, as each of us surly recognizes, there is something magic in that word "mother" - which stirs up the tenderest affections in the human heart.

-Biblically speaking, in terms of origin, wifehood should precede motherhood.
-Eve was first a "wife" and then a mother, Genesis 4:1.
-In the order set forth in I Timothy 5:14 getting married comes before bearing children.
-The marriage "bed" is "undefiled," but any other such co-habitation involves "fornication and adultery," Hebrews 13:4.
+Biblically speaking, in terms of origin, wifehood must precede motherhood.
+Eve was first a "wife" and then a mother (Gen. 4:1) In the order set forth in I Tim.
+5:14 getting married comes before bearing children.
+The marriage "bed" is "undefiled," but any other such cohabitation involves fornication and adultery (Heb.
+13:4).